 When students have research to do, the library is a great resource.
 If students can't find the information they need, they should ask for assistance from their teacher.
 The library is a place for quiet study.
 Books are signed out for a three-week borrowing period, which may be renewed.
-Replacement costs for lost or missing books must be paid before students can take exams.
-As mentioned on p.
-10 under Unassigned "Free" Periods, the library is a place for academic inquiry, and any electronic device used there must be for such purposes.
+As mentioned in other areas of this handbook, the library is a place for academic inquiry, and any electronic device used there must be for such purposes.